How to deal with loneliness

 The Australian Loneliness Report found one third of Australians have no neighbours they see or hear from on a monthly basis, nearly half don’t have a neighbour to call on for help and 70% say they have no neighbours they’d talk to about private matters.

-Age Matters is an initiative of IRT Group that tackles homelessness, ageism and social isolation head on.
+Age Matters is an initiative of IRT Group that tackles homelessness, ageism and social isolation of seniors head on.
 As part of tackling social isolation, Age Matters oversees IRT’s volunteering program, working with hundreds of volunteers who regularly help our retirement village and aged care centre residents.